manual vs digital

 Homeowners who prefer personal service may lean toward using a brokerage.
 Brokers answer questions, compare policies, and provide guidance through every step of the process.
 If you own a unique or high-value property, or if you are new to homeownership, a broker can help you understand your options.
 Brokerages can also be a good fit if you want ongoing support when filing claims or updating your coverage.

 Consider your comfort level with technology and your preference for personal interaction.
 Evaluate the complexity of your insurance needs and the level of support you want.
-Take the time to gather quotes from both KIN and brokerages to compare costs and coverage.
+Take the time to gather quotes from both KIN and online quote engines like this to compare costs and coverage.
 Speaking with current customers can give you additional insight.
 Ultimately, choose the path that suits your lifestyle, budget, and overall peace of mind.

 Conclusion